 The Information Centre and IMarEST collections at 71, Fenchurch Street are open to the public Monday to Friday between 09:30-12:00 and 13:00-16:30.
 We do not open at weekends or during public holidays.
 The library is closed each year from 24 December until 2 January.
-Please note that this year the library will be closed on 23 and 24 December, 2013 until it reopens on 2 January, 2014.

 Contact & location details

 Lloyd's Register Information Centre

 71 Fenchurch Street